 Research has shown that people lose on average 20% more weight if they exercise as well as diet, compared with those who only cut back on calories.

 The trick is to find something that you love doing, preferably with friends or family.
 You could try the small changes, food swaps and activities plans in the NHS’s Change4Life website for families, or One You for adults.

 Read more tips on how to keep active when you have severe asthma.

 3. Do your research

 Keep a diary of all the food and drink (including snacks) that you have in a week ‒ the NHS has a downloadable 12-week weight-loss guide that includes a stick-it-on-the-fridge planner to help you track your weekly progress.
 There is also a calorie calculator and a free app to help you cook healthier versions of the foods you love.
 Use these tools to work out how you can make simple changes to your diet.

 4. Plan ahead

 It’s a good idea to cook big batches of healthy food such as veggie-packed stews, soups and chillies on your good days so that you’ll always have something that’s delicious and nutritious in the freezer if you’re feeling too tired or unwell to cook from scratch.

-"If you're taking steroids in the long term, and feeling hungrier than usual, eat foods that are high in fibre (such as vegetables, brown rice, pulses and wholegrain bread and cereals) and lean protein (chicken, tofu, fish, eggs and nuts) at each meal to keep you feeling fuller for longer," says Dr Andy Whittamore.
-"Also, make sure that you stay well hydrated because your body can often mistake thirst for hunger."
+“The answer is to eat foods that are high in fibre (such as vegetables, brown rice, pulses and wholegrain bread and cereals) and lean protein (chicken, tofu, fish, eggs and nuts) at each meal to keep you feeling fuller for longer,” says Dr Andy.
+“Also, make sure that you stay well-hydrated because your body can often mistake thirst for hunger.”